 CHINA TRIP 2016 – Beijing, Hangzhou, and Shanghai

-In June of 2016, John Lewis and Ling-chuan Chu led a group of twelve students, faculty and friends on a nine day trip to China.
+In June of 2016, faculty members John Lewis and Ling-chuan Chu led a group of twelve students, faculty and friends on a nine day trip to China.
 The group flew from Boston to Beijing where our group of twelve visited the Summer Palace, the Forbidden City and Tiananmen Square.
-We took a trip out to the Great Wall at Juyoungguan, and rode the bullet train to the southern part of China where we visited the cities of Suzhou and Hangzhou with their Chinese gardens, pagodas, and silk factories, then went on to Shanghai.
-The most populous city on the planet with 24 million people, Shanghai was an adventure in itself starting off with an amazing evening river cruise followed by with visits to the Bund, a Buddhist Temple, the Shanghai World Financial Center, shopping on Nanjing Road and more.
+We took a trip out to the Great Wall at Juyoungguan, and rode the bullet train to the southern part of China where we visited the cities of Suzhou and Hangzhou with their Chinese gardens, pagodas, and silk factories, and then went on to Shanghai.
+The most populous city on the planet with 24 million people, Shanghai was an adventure in itself starting off with an amazing evening river cruise followed by visits to the Bund, a Buddhist Temple, the Shanghai World Financial Center, shopping on Nanjing Road and more.
 Pictured above is the Tiananmen (the Gate of Heavenly Peace) in Beijing.